wlangera/gcube-bcubed-hack/paper.md

 | `convertToPA()` | presence-absence map | `occurrences_from_raster()` | `sample_observations()` |
 | `sampleOccurrences()` | sampled presence points | `virtual_occurrences_to_sf()` | `add_coordinate_uncertainty()` and/or `grid_designation()` |

-This was mainly conceptual and not implemented in the package yet.
+This was mainly conceptual and was not implemented in the package yet.
-The the link functions are suggestions which can differ from actual future implementation.
+The link functions are suggestions, which can differ from actual future implementation.

 # gcube workflow example
 This is a basic example from the README which shows the workflow for simulating a biodiversity data cube using the **gcube** package.
 It is an example for one time point for a single species (the default).
 This is not the exact README example from the hackathon, but a cleaned version from the week after.